maykoone/estudos/deploying-containerized-applications/README.md

 ## Creating Applications with the Source-to-Image Facility (and demonstration)
 ## Creating Routes (and demonstration)
 ## Creating Applications with the OpenShift Web Console (and demonstration)

-like i said... dockerfile is just a simple text file and each line is just going to have an instruction and the arguments for that instruction